giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 Among the third party components building a tenant cluster stack are

+_TODO: link to third party projects_

 - CoreOS container linux as the node's operating system
+- Docker as a container runtime environment
+- etcd as distributed storage for Kubernetes and Vault
+- Kubernetes with its many sub-components
 - Project Calico for virtual networking
-- HashiCorp Vault as a public key infrastructure
-- Docker as a container runtime environment
-- CoreOS etcd as distributed storage for Kubernetes and Vault
 - CoreDNS for cluster-internal name resolution
 - Prometheus node exporter for hardware and OS metrics
-- Kubernetes with its many sub-components
 - NGINX Ingress Controller for connecting services with load balancers

 as well as many operators and controllers created and maintained by Giant Swarm.

+QUESTION: Should we go into detail regarding our own operators?

 ### Releases